 top of page

-According to the World Health Organization 2018, Breast Cancer is the leading form of cancer worldwide along with Lung Cancer (2.09 million cases globally).
+According to the World Health Organization 2018, Breast Cancer is the leading form of cancer worldwide along with Lung Cancer.

-Breast cancer begins in mammary cells (breast tissue cells) and depending on the type of tumour, stage at diagnosis and aggressive nature of the tumour, the cancer can metastasize (or spread) to other parts of the body as well.
+Breast cancer begins in mammary cells (breast tissue cells) and depending on the type of tumour, stage at diagnosis and aggressive nature of the tumour, the cancer may metastasize (or spread) to other parts of the body.

 The most common types of breast cancer include invasive ductal carcinoma (beginning in the ductal cells of the breast) and lobular carcinoma (beginning in groups of glands called lobules).